Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Discussion

 Additional supporting evidence for the receded torus innermost radius in Mrk~590 is the observed decrease in the $K$-band AGN flux.
-As shown in Section~\ref{sec:nirdata_2mass_denis}, the ratio of the $K$-band AGN fluxes between the bright and faint phases is $2.32~\text{mJy}/20.44~\text{mJy}$.
-If we assume that the $K$-band emission is from the black body surface at the torus inner wall with a fixed torus opening angle, the $K$-band luminosity $L_{K}$ is proportional to the area of the inner wall ($L_{K} \propto 4 \pi R_{\text{dust}}^2$); thus, the ratio of $R_{\text{dust}}$ between the bright and faint phase is $R_\text{dust}(\text{faint})/R_\text{dust}(\text{bright}) = (2.32~\text{mJy}/20.44~\text{mJy})^{0.5} \sim 0.3$.
+As shown in Section~\ref{sec:nirdata_2mass_denis}, the ratio of the $K$-band AGN fluxes between the faint and bright phases is $2.32~\text{mJy}/20.44~\text{mJy}$.
+If we assume that the $K$-band emission is from the black body surface at the torus inner wall with a fixed torus opening angle, the $K$-band luminosity $L_{K}$ is proportional to the area of the inner wall ($L_{K} \propto 4 \pi R_{\text{dust}}^2$); thus, the ratio of $R_{\text{dust}}$ between the faint and bright phase is $R_\text{dust}(\text{faint})/R_\text{dust}(\text{bright}) = (2.32~\text{mJy}/20.44~\text{mJy})^{0.5} \sim 0.3$.
 This is in accordance with the reduction in the torus's innermost radius predicted from the optical luminosity light curve, as shown in Fig.~\ref{fig:mrk590_retroflux}.

-SDSS Stripe~82 data revealed that the sudden decrease in the AGN luminosity of Mrk~590 occurred during the period from MJD=$51,819-52,288$ (in 2000-2001) (Section~\ref{sec:sdss_photometry}; Fig.~\ref{fig:mrk590_transform}).
-As mentioned above, the replenishment of the dust distribution between $R_\text{dust}(\text{faint})$ and $R_\text{dust}(\text{bright})$ took place during the period from MJD $\simeq 52,000$ (large luminosity drop) to MJD $\simeq 53,000$ (dust lag measurement), i.e. it took only 1,000~days (Section~\ref{dust_lag_estimate}).
+SDSS Stripe~82 data reveal that the sudden decrease in the AGN luminosity of Mrk~590 occurred during the period from MJD=$51819-52288$ (in 2000-2001) (Section~\ref{sec:sdss_photometry}; Fig.~\ref{fig:mrk590_transform}).
+As mentioned above, the replenishment of the dust distribution in the region between $R_\text{dust}(\text{bright}) \simeq 85$~lt-days and $R_\text{dust}(\text{faint}) \simeq 32$~lt-days takes place during the period from MJD $\simeq 52000$ (large luminosity drop) to MJD $\simeq 53000$ (dust lag measurement), i.e. it takes only 1,000~days (Section~\ref{dust_lag_estimate}).
 Comparisons between the measured dust radius and the time-dependent radius$-$luminosity relation models given by Eq.~(\ref{lag_lum_retro}) provide a rough constraint on $t_\text{retro}$ as $t_\text{retro} < 4$~yr (Fig.~\ref{fig:mrk590_retroflux}).
-From the considerations described above, the difference in sublimation radii between the bright and faint states is expected to be
+From the considerations described above, the difference in sublimation radii between the bright and faint phases is expected to be